Paysdesmerveilles/gissmo/docs/getting_started.md

 ## Needed data

-To be able to create equipments and interventions on sites, create these elements:
+To manipulate equipments and interventions on sites, create these elements:

   * projects and permissions for each one
   * user (linked to projects)